Energy Drink Side Effects

 - Chest pain/ischemia

-- Paraesthesia (tingling or numbing of the skin)
+- Paresthesia (tingling or numbing of the skin)

 - Respiratory distress

-Energy drinks contain supplements, herbs, and vitamins and are required to list warnings on the label about consuming more than the recommended serving.
+Energy drinks contain stimulants, supplements, herbs, and vitamins and are required to list warnings on the label about consuming more than the recommended serving.

-In moderation most people will have no adverse, short term side effects from drinking an energy drink, however, the long term side effects from consuming energy drinks aren’t fully understood as of yet.
+In moderation most adults will have no adverse, short-term side effects from drinking an energy drink, however, the long-term side effects of consuming energy drinks aren’t yet fully understood.

-Let’s take a look at the most common energy drink ingredients and list the potential side effects that could result from ingesting too much.
+Here are the most common energy drink ingredients and the potential side effects that could result from ingesting too much.

 This is the most common energy drink ingredient and one of the most widely consumed substances in the world.

-Caffeine tolerance varies between individuals, but for most people a dose of over 400mg/day may produce some initial symptoms: restlessness, increase heartbeat, and insomnia.
+Caffeine tolerance varies between individuals, but for most people, a dose of over 400mg/day may produce some initial symptoms: restlessness, increased heartbeat, and insomnia.

 - Increased blood pressure